dmbarbour/glas/docs/GrammarLogicProg.md

 Related ideas:

-* *Hierarchical namespaces.* We might take `foo in f` to translate all names defined in foo to the `f/` namespace, such as `f/integer`.
+* *Hierarchical namespaces.* We can model hierarchical structure of names, based on some conventions for directory-like paths (e.g. `dir/name`).
 Hierarchical structure would help control name collisions while still allowing flexible extension to methods within that namespace.

-* *Anonymous namespaces.* Our language compiler can logically rename methods that start with a prefix such as './' to a fresh anonymous namespace.
-This provides a space for private definitions and local refactoring.

-* *Explicit translations.* We could allow more precise renames, such as renaming 'integer' to 'int' in foo.
-This would be useful for adapting mixins to another target, for conflict avoidance, and for community localization.
-Ideally, renames can be abstracted for reuse.

-* *Containers.* A hierarchical namespace can be treated as a record-like container if we can easily rewrite things based on prefix: move `f/` to the root, simultaneously move everything else into an anonymous namespace.

-* *Export Lists.* We could make it easy to restrict which symbols a grammar exports, perhaps renaming at the same time.
-All other symbols would be moved into an anonymous namespace.
-This could be useful to control conflicts.

-* *Annotations by naming convention.* For example, annotate `integer` by defining `anno/integer/type` and `anno/integer/doc`.
-This makes annotations accessible and extensible, subject to the same refactoring and abstraction as all other data, and mitigates specialized syntax for annotations to a syntactic sugar.
+* *Anonymous or Private namespaces.* Our language compiler can reserve some prefixes for private use, then automatically rename private methods to avoid conflict.
+Compared to explicit 'private' methods, reserved prefixes would avoid conflict with public use of the same name in another context.

+* *Prefix Based Rename and Move.* It is feasible to construct a single-pass index to move and rename things, and also specify the rename destination for private names.
+This can support both automatic and manual resolution of conflicts.
+Moving a definition might leave the original name 'declared'.
+Hiding and erasing names can be modeled in terms of rename or move to a fresh anonymous name.
+It is technically feasible to 'merge' names, e.g. rename foo to bar when bar is already defined or declared, but I'm not sure this is a good idea; it at least should be prevented from happening by accident.

+* *Higher Order Components and Containers.* We can support template-like abstraction or mixins, via something like: `import foo(a:x, b:y, c:z) as bar` or simply `from foo(a:x, b:y, c:z) import (importList)`.
+The first would create a namespace 'bar' based on grammar 'foo' where we override names 'a', 'b', 'c' with 'x', 'y', and 'z' in local context.
+The latter would allow directly binding some names into the local namespace from 'bar' into the local namespace.

+* *Annotations by naming convention.* We can bind names to annotations based on associated names, e.g. method `main` might be associated with `anno/main/type`, `anno/main/doc`, and others.
+When we specify renames or moves, annotations may also be renamed or moved.
+This design also makes annotations extensible.

 * *Assertions by naming convention.* Similar to annotations, we might model assertions by defining `assert/property-name` to a method that is treated as a proposition.
 These assertions would be evaluated in context of extensions to the namespace.

-* *Nominative types.* It is feasible to use names within types, to index records or tag variants.
-There are advantages to use of names instead of bitstring labels: open records or variants can leverage the hierarchical namespaces and renaming to avoid conflicts.
-Anonymous names model abstract data types (ADTs).
+* *Nominative types.* It is feasible to use names within within types, e.g. to index records or to tag variants.
+This could be leveraged as a basis for abstract data types, especially when combined with private namespaces.

-* *Interfaces.* We could define interfaces as namespaces that declare methods and abstract types, then document them via annotations.
-Mixins could share an interface to help ensure they mean the same thing by any given symbol.
-Default definitions might be represented via interfaces.
-Interface ascription could apply an export list based on an interface.

-*Note:* Different names are never truly equivalent in context of update or extension.
-A grammar can define `foo = bar` but later extension or a source code update to the grammar may cause 'foo' to diverge from 'bar'.
-Namespaces will not support strong aliasing.
+* *Interfaces.* We can potentially declare methods and define their intended types and documentation separately from defining the implementation for a method.
+Default definitions can also be supported.

 #### Multiple Inheritance

 Multiple inheritance carries risk of ambiguity and confusion when a method is inherited from multiple sources.
-Ideally, we report issues to the user, but also resolve negligible conflicts without attention from the user.
-Two useful resolution strategies include genealogy (merge if edit history doesn't conflict) or unification (merge if definitions are the same).
-However, after exploring these I feel both are more complicated and expensive than I want, especially in context of renames, allocation of anonymous namespaces, and representing grammars as values (no extrinsic identity).

-I propose a simple alternative: programs will make certain assumptions explicit, such as whether we are *introducing* or *overriding* a definition.
-These assumptions are trivially verified when we construct the namespace.
-If we introduce a definition from two sources, we'll raise a conflict.
-This hinders use of multiple inheritance in general, but it does support a useful multiple inheritance pattern: single inheritance plus mixins.

-Interfaces specifically would benefit from a unification tactic.
-An interface will declare some methods (with optional defaults) while defining several annotations that document methods, add type declarations, and perhaps a few assertions.
-These annotations represent the meaning of the interface.
-Unification would allow multiple mixins to inherit the same interface while verifying that it is, indeed, using the same meaning for referenced methods.

-I think single inheritance augmented with mixins and interfaces covers most useful multiple inheritance patterns while avoiding conflict.
-I'll need to see how this works out in practice.

-When conflict does occur, it is usually one of two scenarios:

-First, a word is used with two meanings, for example artist 'draw' image versus pump 'draw' water.
-In this case, the correct resolution is to *rename* one or both words, i.e. to 'artist-draw' and 'pump-draw'.
-Alternatively, we could *hide* the version we won't be using, essentially renaming it to an anonymous namespace.

-Second, a word is used with the same meaning, but has been implemented twice by accident.
-In this case, the correct resolution is to *move* at least one word, leaving references to the original word.
-We can override the original word with reference to the moved word.
-Indeed, use of 'move' is how we implement overrides with reference to the prior definition, we just have two prior definitions in case of conflicts.
-Alternatively we could *erase* the version we won't be using, essentially moving it to an anonymous namespace.

-Conflict resolution is feasible based on flexible move and rename operations, but it still adds friction to development.
-It is much preferable to avoid conflict.
-Hierarchical namespaces can also help users avoid conflict.
+Ideally, most conflicts can be avoided or automatically resolved, and programmers have tools for explicit and concise resolution where needed.

+I propose a lightweight structural approach to automatic conflict resolution.
+For each method we indicate whether we expect to introduce or override that definition.
+If we attempt to introduce a method twice, or override a method that hasn't been defined, we have an error.
+We might introduce an additional rule to support interfaces, based on unification of definitions (feasible if we can exclude private names).
+Anyhow, what I want to avoid is any form of deep or complicated analysis for conflict resolution.
+This should be something that users can easily reason about while supporting usable strategies to avoid conflict.

+Users can avoid most conflicts by sticking to patterns such as single inheritance of the main program plus mixins, interfaces, and hierarchical components.
+When conflict does occur, it is feasible to resolve this via rename (suitable when names have two different meanings) or move.
+Access to prior definitions can be modeled as moving the prior definition into a private space, but we can give users more explicit control over moves.

 #### Default Definitions